-Field Activity Advisory Central Valley Steelhead Monitoring Plan January 7 - March 15, 2013
+Field Activity Advisory Central Valley Steelhead Monitoring Plan January 6 - March 15, 2014

-This notice is to inform the public of an upcoming research study to monitor potential Central Valley steelhead in the upper San Joaquin River and its slough tributaries.
-Central Valley steelhead populations have decreased to the point where monitoring opportunities are limited because sample sizes are too low to use statistical analyses, sometimes even to the point that determining their presence is difficult.
+This notice is to inform the public of upcoming research study to monitor potential Central Valley steelhead in the upper San Joaquin River and its slough tributaries.
+Central Valley steelhead populations are depressed to the point where monitoring opportunities are limited because sample sizes are too low to use statistical analyses, and even determination of presence is difficult.
 Central Valley steelhead are believed to be currently extirpated from all waters upstream of the Merced-San Joaquin River confluence.
-However, spring interim flows occurring from February 1through June 2013 could attract adult steelhead into the Restoration Area.
-Attracted steelhead would not have access to appropriate spawning habitat due to a number of impassable barriers.
+However, flows occurring from February 1 through June could attract adult steelhead into the Restoration Area.
+These steelhead would not have access to appropriate spawning habitat due to a number of impassable barriers.
 Therefore, the Bureau of Reclamation implemented a Steelhead Monitoring and Detection Plan (SMP) for the San Joaquin River upstream of the Merced River confluence that would, in the event of a capture, document and transport the fish to suitable habitats downstream of the mouth of the Merced River.

-Who: Bureau of Reclamation and California Department of Fish and Game (DFG)
+Who: Bureau of Reclamation and California Department of Fish and Wildlife (DFW)

-What: Central Valley steelhead monitoring is an important study for the San Joaquin River Restoration Program (SJRRP) to ensure its commitment to restore and maintain fish populations within the Restoration Area.
-Although no Central Valley steelhead were detected or captured during past sampling periods, continued monitoring for adult steelhead migration in the Restoration Area is important to provide information regarding the progress of the Restoration Program.
+What: Central Valley Steelhead Monitoring is an important study for the San Joaquin River Restoration Program (SJRRP) to ensure its commitment to restore and maintain fish populations within the Restoration Area.
+Although no Central

+Valley steelhead were detected or captured during past sampling periods, continued monitoring of adult steelhead migration in the Restoration Area is important to provide information regarding the progress of the Restoration Program.

-Spring interim flows occurring from February to June could attract adult steelhead into the restoration area if the interim flows are higher than the flows in the other San Joaquin River tributaries.
+Spring flows occurring from February to June could attract adult steelhead into the restoration area if the flows are higher than other San Joaquin River tributary flows.
 Steelhead abundance and distribution in the San Joaquin River Basin have substantially decreased and steelhead were extirpated from the Restoration Area after the construction of Friant Dam.
-As more favorable spring water conditions exist, Reclamation proposed a SMP to facilitate detection of steelhead on the San Joaquin River upstream of the Merced River confluence and transport any fish located to suitable habitats downstream of the mouth of the Merced River.
+As more favorable spring water conditions exist, Reclamation has proposed a Steelhead Monitoring Plan to facilitate detection of steelhead on the San Joaquin River upstream of the Merced River confluence and transport to suitable habitats downstream of the mouth of the Merced River.

-Migrating adult steelhead are difficult to monitor using common techniques (e.g., carcass surveys, snorkel surveys, redd counts) due to their unique life-history traits.
+Migrating adult steelhead are difficult to monitor using techniques commonly used (e.g., carcass surveys, snorkel surveys, redd counts) to assess salmon populations due to their unique life-history traits.
 Steelhead, unlike salmon, may not die after spawning.
 Therefore, carcasses may not be available for surveys.
 In addition, steelhead migrate and spawn during the late-fall, winter, and spring months when rivers have periods of pulse flows, high flows (e.g., flood releases), and higher water turbidities.